kubeflow/kfp-tekton/samples/kfp-tekton/README.md

 # Kubeflow Pipelines Examples

-This repository holds kfp example pipelines compiled to both the Argo YAML as well as the Tekton YAML.
+This repository holds sample pipelines in Argo YAML (compiled from KFP DSL) as well as one in the equivalent Tekton YAML format